The Observability Blog

-Monitoring Windows Event Logs – Getting Started
+Monitoring Windows Event Logs

-Joe Howell headshot
+Joe Howell

-by Joe Howell on
+Joe Howell

-Windows event logs are important for security, troubleshooting, and compliance.
+Windows event logs are essential for security, troubleshooting, and compliance.
 When you analyze your logs, you can monitor and report on file access, network connections, unauthorized activity, error messages, and unusual network and system behavior.

-What Types of Events Are Logged By Windows And Can Be Viewed Using The Event Viewer?
+What Types of Events Are Logged By Windows and Can Be Viewed Using The Event Viewer?

 For Windows systems, there are three default types of event logs: